Threat Intelligence and Cake - The Tenuous Link

 - Available commercially and without cost.

 - TTP: An acronym for Tactics, Techniques and Procedures.
-Put simply, this type of threat-intel offers the best value, is not easy to source and is often the most human-effort intensive to produce.
+Put simply, this type of threat intel offers the best value, is not easy to source and is often the most human-effort intensive to produce.
 Yes, consequently, it’s also the costliest.
-However, I repeat, it offers the best value and can truly uplift an organisation's cyber resiliency posture.
+However, I repeat, it offers the best value and can truly uplift an organisation's cyber resilience posture.

-Peter Culley, Vodafone's Cyber Intelligence Authority, Tushar Vartak, Director of Security at RAKBank in UAE and some crazily intelligent experts from Kaspersky joined me on a webinar on threat intelligence.
+Peter Culley, Vodafone's Cyber Intelligence Authority, Tushar Vartak, Director of Security at RAKBANK in the UAE and some crazily-intelligent experts from Kaspersky joined me on a webinar on threat intelligence.
 Check it out

-Scene 2: The other gang who purchased this exploit tasked their team members to help them develop this exploit.
-As part of any good development process one member of the team decides to test the beta version of the malicious file and sends it to an experienced security researcher who he despises.
+Scene 2: The other gang, who purchased this exploit, tasked their team members to help them develop this exploit.
+As part of any good development process one member of the team decides to test the beta version of the malicious file and sends it to an experienced security researcher whom he despises.

-Scene 6: Within a few hours of the distribution of the private threat intelligence report, the criminal gang releases the exploit into the open with two simple objectives, that of causing chaos and earning money.
-Hundreds and thousands of organisations fall for this never before-seen exploit except for those who heeded the advice of the security research team.
+Scene 6: Within a few hours of distribution of the private threat intelligence report, the criminal gang releases the exploit into the open with two simple objectives - that of causing chaos and earning money.
+Hundreds and thousands of organisations fall for this never-before-seen exploit except for those who heeded the advice of the security research team.

-Remember, at the top of the pyramid, it's primarily all about the human expertise.
+Remember, at the top of the pyramid, it's primarily all about human expertise.